JasonHershey/MemberFindMeRSS/README.md

 Also, later in the code, we call a slightly different URL, for each event, in order to get those other fields we mentioned earlier... like the **dtl** field that has the detailed descriptio of the event for when we build our table.

+## Add-to-calendar updates

+The solution has been updated to add links that will add events to a calendar.
+There are links that will create a .ics or .vcs file, or add an event to a users Google calendar.

+The files are calitem.php and calvcs.php.
+Creation of these files was based on a variety of solutions available on stackoverflow.

 Take a look at the solution and let me know what you think.

 > **Note on using Windows PowerShell**  I found using PowerShell to be very handy for this project.
 It was a nice interactive way to call and review the results of a REST call.
 I could quickly and easily play around to see what calls worked and see the results.
 Afterwards, I could move things to PHP knowing that once added to the site, the only problems were likely with PHP syntax, not in the actual REST call.